 Your XML requests must be constructed carefully in order to avoid an error response from the gateway.

-Learning to read the Intacct DTD and XSD files will help you write valid XML more consistently.
+Learning to read the Sage Intacct DTD and XSD files will help you write valid XML more consistently.

 The XML request

 At a high level, the XML document establishes various credentials and provides the API function calls, as shown.

 For an in-depth look at each of the elements in the XML request body, see the XML requests topic.

 By default, the response from the gateway returns to the client in the same HTTP connection as the request, which is known as a synchronous response.
 You can alternatively configure asynchronous responses according to your application requirements.

 A successful request has a response with any number of results, while a failed response contains an error message.
 Both types of responses are keyed to the request’s control ID.

 The response provides a

 control element and an